lequant40/portfolio_allocation_js/README.md

 - Compatible with any browser supporting ECMAScript 5 for front-end development
 - Compatible with [Node.js](https://nodejs.org/) for back-end development
 - Code continuously tested and integrated by [Travis CI](https://travis-ci.org/)
-- Code heavily documented using [JSDoc](http://usejsdoc.org/)
+- Code heavily documented for internal developers using [JSDoc](http://usejsdoc.org/)
+- Code heavily documented for users using [GitHub Pages](https://lequant40.github.io/portfolio_allocation_js/)

+## Included algorithms

-## Portfolio allocation core algorithms
+### Portfolio allocation algorithms

 - Equal weights (EW)
   Analyzed by Victor DeMiguel and al. in their research paper [Optimal Versus Naive Diversification: How Inefficient is the 1/N Portfolio Strategy?](https://doi.org/10.1093/rfs/hhm075).